Tinkerforge/doc/source/Hardware/Bricks/IMU_Brick.rst

 How to get angles that are independent?
 ---------------------------------------
-Is is not possible to get angles for all 3 axis that are completely independent.
+It is not possible to get angles for all 3 axis that are completely independent.
 At least at the gimbal lock positions there will be jumps of 180 degree for some of the angles.
 This is simply not possible otherwise.